CMERC Team

 Jeremy De Valck is a transdisciplinary environmental economist (PhD, KU Leuven, Belgium), with strong research interests in natural resource management (MSc NRM, Cranfield Uni., UK) and geographic information systems (MSc Bioscience Eng., Gembloux Agro-Bio Tech, Belgium).
 Jeremy applies non-market valuation techniques to the study of environmental assets, ecosystem services and biodiversity.
 Since joining CQUniversity in 2016, he has led or been involved in research projects on assessing socio-cultural, economic and environmental impacts in the Great Barrier Reef region.
 Jeremy's current research relates to applying revealed and stated preference techniques to value the environment.

-Dr Nathan Brooks-English – Head of Course for Environmental Science
+Associate Professor Nathan Brooks-English – Head of Course for Environmental Science

-Through the career of Dr Nathan Brooks-English the consistent theme of research has been the study of how environmental variables affect Earth-surface processes (climate, transport, etc.) and natural materials (biota, earth and water) over multiple scales of time and distance.
+Through the career of Associate Professor Nathan Brooks-English the consistent theme of research has been the study of how environmental variables affect Earth-surface processes (climate, transport, etc.) and natural materials (biota, earth and water) over multiple scales of time and distance.
 Currently, he is using dendrochronology, stable isotopes, and ancient kauri pines of North Queensland to reconstruct past rainfall, as well as model the response of drought and floods to El Niño Southern Oscillation and other multidecadal climate phenomena (Indian Ocean Dipole, Pacific Decadal Oscillation).
 In the past, he and his colleagues have investigated the link between ecophysiology, climate, and isotopic variation in the spines of columnar cactuses, including the tropical species Trichocereus pasacana in Bolivia.
 This research develops and explains a novel climate proxy that yields high-resolution information about plant ecology, water relations and past climate that will be useful in tropical and subtropical regions.

 Dr Ziyad Abunada – Environmental Engineer